 Workshop Reflections ⟶ Tooth Fairies for Adults: Rituals for our Tissues

-Written By Helen Pynor
+Written & Facilitated by Helen Pynor

 Helen Pynor’s artwork ‘Habitation’ is exhibiting as part of Experimenta Life Forms: International Triennial of Media Art, touring nationally until 2024